 Dr. Fisher is co-founder of Thornhill Medical, which manufactures the device.
 He is a Director of the company, as is Dr. Ludwik Fedorko, a TGH anesthesiologist who is an associate professor at U of T.

 “I think that this device has several roles in the COVID-19 pandemic,” says Fisher.
 “The first role is to help with a surge in supply – if you want to open up a new ICU bed, all you need is this and a stretcher, and you can do that.”

 Thornhill Medical, which was spun off from UHN in 2003 to commercialize the ideas of Drs.
-Fisher, Fedorko and a group of founding engineers, was cited by Prime Minister Justin Trudeau earlier this month as one of the Canadian innovators who will be helping fight the pandemic.
+Fisher, Fedorko and a group of founding engineers were cited by Prime Minister Justin Trudeau earlier this month as one of the Canadian innovators who will be helping fight the pandemic.

 There have been widespread concerns expressed about the availability of ventilators for COVID-19 patients as the number of people who have contracted the disease continues to rise.

 Providing life support and vital monitoring to those in dire circumstances